gcowan/RapidSim/README.md

   * Sets the pp collision energy (in TeV) used to get the correct parent kinematics
   * Supported: `7`, `8`, `13` and `14`
-  * more types may be added in rootfiles/fonll
+  * more types may be added in $RAPIDSIM_ROOT/rootfiles/fonll or $RAPIDSIM_CONFIG/rootfiles/fonll

 * `parent`:
   * Overrides to determined flavour of the parent particle used to get the